- Positioning Playbook

 Emotive - satire around the scandal was already transpiring on TV and radio.
 It was a humour trigger and a topic society wanted to joke about.

-Communication - the humour and lightheartedness of the situation was aligned with the brand positioning and messaging we wanted to communicate.
+Communication - the humour and lightheartedness of the situation was aligned with the positioning we wanted to communicate.
 The story also centred around our core product offering, costumes, which was optimal for backlink generation.

 🧐 Step 3 — Review existing resources